mguiney/diy_publications/README.md

 # DIY Publications

 Storage repo for the pocket guides, cheat sheets, and zines I generate using LaTeX and other tools.
 Always a work in progress.
-Created by Megan Guiney, using data aggregated from personal experience and all over the web.
+Created by me (Megan Guiney), using data aggregated from personal experience and all over the web.
 Citations created as I go.
 If you see anything here that you feel is based off of a work of yours, please let me know and I will give credit where credit is due.
 Some of the coming